Risk Disclosures and Disclaimers

 8.1 Casino and Gaming Services

 The Company or its affiliates may operate casino and gaming services under the Blizz brand or related brands.
-These casino and gaming services are separate and distinct from the Blizz Markets prediction market and token launchpad platform.
+These are separate and distinct from the Blizz Markets prediction market platform.
 Different terms of service, risk profiles, and regulatory frameworks apply.
-Your use of casino and gaming services is governed by the applicable terms for those services.
-The Company is not responsible for any losses incurred on casino and gaming platforms, and casino and gaming balances are not interchangeable with Blizz Markets positions.

 9. Acknowledgment